This is the best Eggless Pumpkin Bread ever! Moist and tender with the perfect combination of pumpkin and spice! Made in no time.

 Instructions

-- Preheat the oven to 350° F. Line a 9-inch loaf pan with parchment paper, then grease the parchment paper with cooking spray.
+- Preheat the oven to 350º F (180º C).
+Line a 9-inch loaf pan with parchment paper, then grease the parchment paper with cooking spray.

-- In a large bowl, whisk together the flour, baking powder, salt, baking soda and pumpkin pie spice.
+- In a large bowl, whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.
 Set aside.

-- In a separate medium bowl, whisk together the melted butter, brown sugar, yogurt, pumpkin puree, vanilla, and buttermilk.
+- In a separate medium bowl, whisk together the melted butter, oil, brown sugar, granulated sugar, yogurt, applesauce, pumpkin puree, and vanilla.

 - Add the wet ingredients to the dry ingredients and mix just until combined.
 Pour the batter into the prepared baking pan loaf.